hanggrian/localization-gradle-plugin/README.md

 Locale Gradle Plugin
 ====================
-Cross-platform localization generated in Gradle.
+An write-once-run-anywhere approach to localization in multiple platform project.
 * Writes `ResourceBundle` for Java and XML values for Android.
 * Localization data can be placed within Gradle script or CSV file.